Table of Contents:

-- campsite: island site in the inlet, nice site for multiple 2-person tents or a couple of 4-person tents; other campsites on the island; thunder box; easy access to water; some firewood maybe; nice view down the inlet
+- campsite: island site in the inlet, nice site for multiple 2-person tents or a couple of 4-person tents; other campsites on the island; thunderbox; easy access to water; some firewood maybe; a nice view down the inlet

-After an early breakfast we were on the water before 8; we were hoping to get some calm water before the south wind kicked in again.
-By eleven we were past the two portages and into Lady Evelyn Lake.
+After an early breakfast, we were on the water before 8; we hoped to get some calm water before the south wind kicked in again.
+We were past the two portages and into Lady Evelyn Lake by eleven.
 That is when it started raining – spitting at first and then getting more serious as we moved into the afternoon.

 We would stop for a cup of coffee under the tarp before moving on to the Lift-Over.

-As we approached the Sharp Rock Portage, the rain came down heavier and we pulled in at a designated campsite and put up the tarp.
+As we approached the Sharp Rock Portage, the rain came down heavier, and we pulled in at a designated campsite and put up the tarp.
 We figured we would sit out the worst of it and then get moving again.
-In the meanwhile we fired up the stove and got the lunch and coffee fixings out.
+Meanwhile, we fired up the stove and got the lunch and coffee fixings out.

 We didn’t get too far!
-After the Sharp Rock Portage we paddled for a bit but the combination of rain and wind and choppy water convinced at least me that we should just call it a day.
+After the Sharp Rock Portage, we paddled for a bit, but the combination of rain and wind and choppy water convinced at least me that we should just call it a day.
 Talk about toughness and resilience!
-Max wanted to keep on going in order to make the next day – the one back to the car – that much shorter.
+Max wanted to keep paddling to make the next day – the one back to the car – that much shorter.

-With the classic argument of – why kill ourselves now when tomorrow morning it will take half the energy to cover the same distance? – we pulled in at the south end of the island seen on the map below.
-It was 2:35 and we had covered maybe 3.5 km. since our mugs of coffee.
-Tent and tarps went up and the canoe was set up as a windscreen and we hoped for better weather the next morning.
+With the classic argument – “Why stress ourselves now when tomorrow morning it will take half the energy to cover the same distance?” – I convinced my brother to pull in at the south end of the island seen on the map below.
+It was 2:35, and we had covered maybe 3.5 km. since our mugs of coffee.
+Tent and tarps went up, and the canoe was set up as a windscreen, and we hoped for better weather the following day.

-Day Five: Sharp Rock Inlet – Ferguson Bay (Sandy Inlet)
+Day Five: From Sharp Rock Inlet To Ferguson Bay (Sandy Inlet)

 - distance: 9 km